 COVID-19 Notice: These events may be subject to State and Local restrictions

-Our 2020 events were postponed and runners "rolled over" to 2021.
-You must re-register if rolled over.
-Because restrictions have been lifting, we have added 25 more entries now and may open them up later as restrictions change, 100 in each race - meaning 100 50k runners and 100 10 milers.
-If we reach that point, a wait list will be started.
+Because restrictions were lifting, we added 25 more entries to 100 in each race - meaning 100 50k runners and 100 10 milers.
+When we reach that point, a wait list is started.
 Thank you for your understanding and patience.
 Keep updated on virus restrictions.
+Our events are planned to be in line with local, state and federal best practics.

 In 2019, the biggest fields in the 10th running of the Vashon Island Ultramarathon & Trail run enjoyed perfect weather and immaculately groomed trails on Saturday, June 1, 2019, with conditions and competition leading to new course records in the 50k (31 miles) and 10 mile runs.